HOW TO TEACH 21st Century Skills to students: Group Challenge Task Lesson Plan to teach the 6 Cs of Education

 NOTE: Answer Key not provided as student answers will vary based on class discussions.
 The point of the Challenge Task is to have classes collaborate and generate new ideas based on their evolving understanding of 21st Century Skills / Competencies.

-SAMPLE TWO WEEK Short Range Plan: (13 How to teach 21st Century Skills LESSON PLANS)
+SAMPLE TWO WEEK unit outline: (13 How to teach 21st Century Skills LESSON PLANS)

 We base this schedule on a 50 minute period and try to provide around 45-50 min of content per lesson.
 Depending on your teaching style and classroom dynamics, you may find things go longer or shorter than the suggested times.